Head of Systems Design

 With two patents for what became foundational 5G technologies to her name, Fiona Wilson joined Hanwha Phasor to help fast-track the future of satcom.
 “Breakthroughs are about looking sideways,” she says.
 “If you can throw new light, the shadows move and you can see a way through.”

 In 2007, many believed that beamforming was an inefficient approach to wireless communication.
-“People said it causes lots of overheads – you waste all your array capacity signalling to every beam,” explains Principal Systems Development Engineer Fiona Wilson.
+“People said it causes lots of overheads – you waste all your array capacity signalling to every beam,” explains Head of Systems Design Fiona Wilson.

 She was then managing small, advanced research teams to develop spatial processing strategy for telecom networks giant Nortel.
 “But the work we’d done on beamformers for military applications gave us a different angle,” says Wilson, whose flair for innovation is rooted in her ability to take insights from one field and plant them in another.
 “The answer to the beamforming puzzle seemed so simple.
 Don’t signal to each beam – because that’s repetitive and wasteful.”